Penalties for Driving Without Insurance in Delaware

 Delaware auto insurance compliance auditing

-If your policy is marked inactive — whether it's lapsed or has been canceled — the DMV will ask you to pay an uninsured motorists penalty fee, which is based on the number of days you go without insurance.
-The fine is $100 for a lapse between one and 30 days.
+If your policy is marked inactive — whether it's lapsed or been canceled — the DMV will ask you to pay an uninsured motorists penalty fee, which is based on the number of days you go without insurance.
+The fine is $100 for a lapse of one to 30 days.
 Beyond 30 days, there's an additional fine of $5 per day until you replace your insurance.

-If you've driven your car during your insurance lapse, you will be penalized as if you were driving without insurance.
+You will also likely be penalized as if you have been driving without insurance.

 FR-19 in Delaware

 When you receive a notification from the Delaware DMV asking for proof of insurance, you'll need to provide an FR-19 Delaware Insurance Certification.
-Delaware is one of the few states that do not require convicted motorists to get an SR-22.
-Instead, Delaware requires the FR-19 — a form that certifies you carry at least the state's minimum liability auto insurance coverage.
-It can only be used once and does not need to be on file like an SR-22 would.
+Delaware is one of the few states that does not require convicted motorists to get an SR-22 certificate.
+Instead, Delaware requires the FR-19 form, which certifies that you carry at least the state's minimum liability auto insurance coverage.
+It can only be used once and does not need to stay on file like an SR-22.

 Reinstating your driving privileges

-There are two main steps you'll need to take before reinstating your driving privileges: Produce your proof of insurance and wait through the suspension period.
-Then, pay the $50 fee to reinstate your driver's license or registration.
+There are a few steps you'll need to take to get your driving privileges reinstated: Produce your proof of insurance to the DMV and wait through the suspension period.
+Once those are complete, you will pay a reinstatement fee of $50 for your driver's license and/or $50 for your registration.

-If you have been shopping for a Delaware auto insurance policy but you're having trouble finding a willing insurer, then your uninsured record is to blame.
+If you have been shopping for a Delaware auto insurance policy but you're having trouble finding an insurer, your uninsured record may be making you undesirable.
 Convictions such as insurance lapses brand you as a high-risk driver.
 The good news is that the state can help.
-You can purchase your policy through the Delaware Automobile Insurance Plan, which helps high-risk drivers get insurance coverage in the residual market.
+You can purchase a policy through the Delaware Automobile Insurance Plan, which helps high-risk drivers get insurance coverage in the residual market.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.